Usman bin Yahya: Career

-In Rabi 'al-Awwal 1279 AH (1862 CE) he went back to Batavia after 22 years of journey to seek knowledge and settled in Petamburan, Tanah Abang area.
+In 1862 (1279 AH) he went back to Batavia after 22 years of journey to seek knowledge and settled in Petamburan, Tanah Abang area.
 Over there, he wrote and compiled books, especially about amalil yaum (daily remembrances) and books about sins, unbelieving, polytheism and on subjects that are contrary to Aqidah.
 In his life, he has written about 116 books.
 One of the books he authored, al-Qawānin al-Syar'iyyah li ahli al-Majālisi al-Hukmiyati wal ‘Iftiayati, was even used as a reference in the religious courts system in Indonesia at least until the 1950s.

 To make ends meet for him and his family, Uthman founded his own printing company named Pertjetakan Batu.
 Moreover, his lithographic printing press is the first in Indonesia and became a pillar of the local spreading of intellectualism within the period.

 He also opened his Majelis Taklim (a gathering to seek religious knowledge) which was attended by many people including some other scholars from all over Batavia and surrounding areas, Among his students was Habib Ali Alhabsyi.
 He also plays an important role in the founding of Jamiat Kheir, an education foundation in Batavia in 1908.